 Making a Complaint

-If you have been involved in a real estate transaction in which the real estate licensee or brokerage may have acted improperly, you may wish to contact the Real Estate Council with respect to filing a complaint.
+If you have been involved in a real estate transaction in which the real estate licensee or brokerage may have acted improperly, you may wish to contact the Real Estate Council to find out about filing a complaint.
 It is important to note that the Real Estate Council is not empowered to resolve commission disputes, make monetary settlements or adjudicate contract matters.
 Please read our guidelines for filing a complaint below.
-You may also want to familiarize yourself with the Complaint and Discipline Procedures of the Real Estate Council.
+You may also want to familiarize yourself with our Complaint and Discipline Procedures.